 “During a difficult time with Nate, when I was really worried about sending him to shared care, Kerry from MacKillop gently pointed out that we were setting our daughter up for her life ahead and asked if we had ever thought about doing the same for Nate?
 At the time, Nate had only been cared for by us and had never had a sleepover anywhere else.
 It was a simple thing, but we realised the significance of also helping him prepare for his future.

 “One of the most important things I’ve learned from working with the MacKillop team is to remember that Nate is only one quarter of our family.
 In difficult times, we have to see to everybody’s needs and to support him, it’s really important to take time to help each other.
 MacKillop assisted us to build our capacity to function as a family and continue to provide support to Nate.
 Developing the skills to manage Nate, his behaviours and other support requirements means that we lead a normal family life.

-“A different perspective and experience of how the system works is an invaluable support for parents like us and it helps us to the best we can for Nate and all of our family,” added Bree.
+“A different perspective and experience of how the system works is an invaluable support for parents like us and it helps us to be the best we can for Nate and all of our family,” added Bree.

 MacKillop’s NDIS services support children and young people with special needs and their families with a range of services including: support coordination and case management; social and community activities; parenting support; and capacity-building programs.